simutechphotonics/lum_speos_optimization/README.md

 <img alt="Lumerical Settings" width="800px" src="/readme_images/lum_node.png"/>

 ## Updating the Speos node
-16. Open the Speos node named `Mode01_demo.scdocx` and navigate to `Execution settings`.
+16. Open the Speos file node and navigate to `Execution settings`.
 17. Check the box for "Python Script Post update" and update the script file to point to `..\Speos_files\json_swap.py`.
 18. Update the speos file to point to `..\Speos_files\Model01_demo.scdocx`
 19. If done correctly, the node settings should show the parameters exposed from the Speos file: